Green Room goes outside 2022

 Miles/elevation/time 4.5 miles, max 3 hrs hiking with breaks, 200 ft total elevation

 Sleep at Stratton View Camping area.
 Option for brief guided meditation before bed.

-BIG DAY 2
+IMMERSION DAY 2

 7am Coffee/hot breakfast.
 At 8am simple breathing & presence exercise.